tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 ### `tinydrive_google_drive_client_id`

 This setting enables you specify the Google Drive client id for integrating Google Drive into Tiny Drive.
-You can read more about how you obtain this id in the (Google Drive integration guide)[({{site.baseurl}}/tinydrive/googledrive-integration/)].
+You can read more about how you obtain this id in the [Google Drive integration guide]({{site.baseurl}}/tinydrive/integrations/googledrive-integration/).

 **Type:** `string`